 The Master of Arts in Missions is designed for individuals who have been in Christian missions ministry for at least three years and have not had the opportunity to earn an accredited baccalaureate degree, but who now wish advanced training related to their ministries.
 The program provides graduate level training in three areas: Core Curriculum of Missiology and Intercultural Studies; Bible/Theology; and Electives.
 Students admitted without the B.A. or its equivalent must have at least 3 years of Bible School training, or 2 years of college equivalency courses.
 This degree is not a stepping-stone to a Ph.D. program and in most cases it is a terminal degree.
-However, exceptional students may petition for probationary entrance into the Doctor of Missiology program.
-Please see the admission requirements for the Doctor of Missiology program.
+However, exceptional students may petition for probationary entrance into the Doctor of Intercultural Studies program.
+See the admission requirements for the Doctor of Intercultural Studies program.

 Program Learning Outcomes